Volunteer Building Work Opportunities

 What about Covid?

-How can I apply for assistance on my project?
+How can I get assistance on my project?

 Before you start applying for a project at your ministry, we want to hear your story, your heart for ministry and of course some details about the project.
 On the Contact Page, send us some information about the who/what/when/where/why and how MMM Fiji's support would expand your ministry.
 If you would prefer to talk this through with us, leave your contacts with us and we will be in touch to discuss it further.